ResearchSoftwareInstitute/software-data-citation-ws/README.md

 Software and Data Citation Workshop
 ===================================

-Use cases and products from the Software and Data Citation Workshop (https://softwaredatacitation.org/)
+This site contains Use Cases and products from the Software and Data Citation Workshop (thank you to Matt Jones of the organizing committe for setting up this Github site).
+The main workshop website is found here: https://softwaredatacitation.org/.

 ## Use Cases